 Europe Day/Day of Victory Over Fascism

-Independence Day (25th June was formerly Statehood Day until 2019)
+Independence Day (25th June was formerly Statehood Day up to and including 2019)

 European Day of Remembrance for the Victims of Totalitarian and Authoritarian Regimes (Nazism, Fascism and Communism)

-Croatian Parliament Day (8th October was formerly the public holiday, Independence Day. until 2019)
+Croatian Parliament Day (8th October was formerly the public holiday, Independence Day. up to and including 2019)